 Rabies is a life-threatening viral infection, which targets the brain and nervous system.
-It can be carried by a variety of wild and domestic mammals, including dogs, cats, foxes, jackals, wolves, civets, mongooses, racoons and bats.
-The greatest risk in most countries is from domestic dogs, although bats are a relatively significant risk in the Americas.
+It can be carried by a variety of wild and domestic mammals, including dogs, cats, foxes, jackals, wolves, civets, mongooses, racoons, coatis and bats.
+The greatest risk in most countries is from dogs, although bats pose a relatively significant risk in the Americas.

 Rabies is usually transmitted to humans through the saliva of an infected animal, through bites, licking of broken skin or scratches.
 However, being spat in the mouth or eyes by a startled bat also counts as a significant exposure.
 Transmission by inhalation is also a risk in some caves where large numbers of bats roost.

 Rabies is especially common in parts of Africa, India and SE Asia, causing 59,000 human deaths each year and untold fear and suffering.

 Overall, the risk to travellers of rabies itself is very small, but the consequences potentially major.
 Without pre- or post-exposure vaccination, rabies is almost always fatal.

 By contrast, the risk of a potentially rabid bite when travelling in an endemic country is relatively common.
 It is now more than:

 A recent and ongoing outbreak on Bali (previously rabies-free) since 2008 has so far led to the deaths of 160 people and thousands more dogs.
 Bali is one of the highest risk places in the world for a mammal bite.
 As most tourists who visit Bali are unvaccinated, the island frequently runs out of immunoglobulin and even active vaccine.
 This leaves local people at increased risk, as many do not have the resources to fly off the island to seek treatment elsewhere.

 Rabies vaccination can be given by either the intra-dermal or intra-muscular routes.
 Both are considered equally effective, but the intra-dermal route is cheaper and less painful.
-TrExMed is one of only two Edinburgh travel clinics which offers intra-dermal vaccination.
+TrExMed is one of only two Edinburgh travel clinics which offer intra-dermal vaccination.